Do Performance Air Filters, Cold-Air Intakes and Induction Kits Work?

 What's the difference between an induction kit and an air filter?

-An induction kit usually comes with pipework, the idea being that you'll have the filter, which is usually cone shaped, situated somewhere it can suck in cold air, usually at the front of the bumper or somewhere close to air flow anyway.
+An induction kit usually comes with pipework, the idea being that you'll have the filter, which is usually cone shaped, situated somewhere it can suck in cold air, usually at the front of the bumper or somewhere else close to air flow.
 A filter without the induction kit is usually just put in place of the airbox and sits in the engine bay.
 Or there is the other type, the drop in filter, which is made of foam/gauze and sits in the air box, in the place of the standard paper version.

 The car was a lot noisier.
 Was it faster though?